Global synchronization beyond dense graphs: the case of threshold graphs: Summary and Open Problems

-In this work, we present a class of globally synchronizing graphs --- threshold graphs --- whose density vary from $2/n$ to $1$, revealing a new mechanism of global synchronization that has not been articulated before.
-Our proof crucially exploits the constructive nature of threshold graphs: they form the smallest graph class closed under the addition of isolated nodes and universal nodes.
-This closure property is essential to our inductive argument, as it allows us to show that global synchronization is preserved when starting from a threshold graph and adding either an isolated node or a universal node.
+In this work, we identify threshold graphs as a class of interaction networks that are globally synchronizing, despite spanning the full range of admissible edge densities from $2/n$ to $1$, and the full range of admissible minimum degree from $1$ to $n-1$.
+Our analysis crucially exploits the constructive nature of threshold graphs: they form the smallest graph class closed under the successive addition of isolated and universal nodes.
+This closure property enables an inductive approach, whereby global synchronization is shown to be preserved when starting from a smaller synchronizing threshold graph and adding either an isolated node or a universal node.
+From a geometric perspective, this reveals a local-to-global propagation mechanism, whereby synchronization constraints imposed on a small subset of nodes progressively force synchrony across the entire network.

 A natural question is whether this closure phenomenon extends beyond threshold graphs.
-Specifically, suppose $G$ is an arbitrary globally synchronizing graph.
-If we add a universal node to $G$, is the resulting graph still globally synchronizing?
-We expect the answer to be yes, since attaching a node that is connected to all existing vertices does not appear to introduce new geometric directions for the oscillators beyond the synchronized configuration.
-However, we do not currently know how to prove this, and we leave this problem for future work.
+Specifically, suppose that $G$ is globally synchronizing.
+Is the graph obtained from $G$ by adding a universal vertex again globally synchronizing?
+We expect an affirmative answer.
+It seems that the added universal vertex couples uniformly to all existing vertices, and it is therefore plausible that any stable configuration of the enlarged graph may inherit the synchronized structure of $G$.
+We leave this question for future work.

 Moreover, we expect that our results may admit further generalizations.
-Possible directions include extending the analysis to oscillators evolving on higher-dimensional spheres, incorporating nonlinear interaction terms as in~\cite{Geshkovski2025}, and considering broader classes of graphs.
+Possible directions include extending the analysis to oscillators evolving on higher-dimensional spheres, incorporating nonlinear interaction terms as in~\cite{Geshkovski2025} and considering broader classes of graphs.
 For instance, one may study systems in which oscillators are coupled through both positive and negative edges.